 Because of this difficulty, there will be risks of cavities forming and tooth decay in the neighboring teeth.
 It can even destroy the healthy teeth adjacent to the missing tooth.

 For maintaining oral care, dental implants will be easier.
-Teeth replacement would not affect other teeth that much, making the usual brushing and flossing easier like a natural tooth.
+Tooth replacement would not affect other teeth that much, making the usual brushing and flossing easier like a natural tooth.

 When we talk about durability or long-term effects, dental implants easily beat dental bridges.
 Dental implants are much more durable, and can even last a lifetime.
 The American Academy of Implant Dentistry says that since the dental implants’ cylinders are made of titanium, they will naturally combine with the jawbone.
 They call this process osseointegration.